mausimus/rvcc/README.md

 ### Features

 * implements a subset of C language sufficient to compile itself
-* generates Linux- and emulator-friendly ELF binaries (RV32IM/ARMv7)
+* generates executable Linux ELF binaries for RV32IM and ARMv7
+* includes an embedded minimal Linux C standard library for basic I/O
+* no dependencies - it can work as a microcompiler on environments without GCC
 * written in ANSI C it can cross-compile from any platform
-* includes a minimal Linux C standard library for basic I/O
 * simple two-pass compilation process: source -> IL -> binary
 * lexer, parser and code generator all implemented by hand